 To trim the silverskin yourself, hold your knife flat against the meat and starting at the end of the tenderloin, place the knife tip under the silverskin and free a bit of it from the meat.
 This will give you a piece to hold on to.
 Then still holding your knife flat, slice under the silverskin angling your knife blade up and trim the silverskin away.
 This is harder to describe than do!

-The original inspiration for this sauce came from an Eating Well magazine recipe.
 You can use regular cognac or brandy if that’s what you have on hand, but the orange flavor of the Grand Marnier is very nice.
 Dry sherry works too.
+Don’t buy a big bottle to cook with.
+Go for an airline size mini bottle.

 Roast Pork Tenderloin with Maple Grand Marnier Glaze